 How violations automatically close

-A violation will automatically close when the targeted data source returns to a non-violating state for the time period indicated in the condition's thresholds.
+A violation will automatically close when the targeted entity returns to a non-violating state for the time period indicated in the condition's thresholds.
 This wait time is called the recovery period.

 For example: If the violating behavior is "Apdex score below 0.80 at least once in 5 minutes," then the violation will automatically close when the Apdex score is equal to or higher than .80 for 5 consecutive minutes.
 The same applies to a "for at least x minutes" threshold: x minutes of non-violating behavior are required to automatically close the violation.

-When a violation is closed, the evaluation resets and starts over from when the previous violation ended.
+- The evaluation resets and restarts from when the previous violation ended.

 Some types of alert conditions have a violation time limit setting that will automatically force-close a long-lasting violation.